The baritone, Gwion Thomas was born in Gorseinon, South

 Recent concerts and recitals include Schubert's WINTERREISE in Loughborough and Delius's SEA DRIFT with the Conservatoire forces in Birmingham Town Hall.

-This last year Gwion has been busy with further performances of THE TRIAL, this time with Scottish Opera, and the role of Man in Y TWR (The Tower), a new opera in Welsh by Guto Puw with Music Theatre Wales.
+He has been involved with further performances of THE TRIAL, this time with Scottish Opera, and the role of Man in Y TWR (The Tower), a new opera in Welsh by Guto Puw with Music Theatre Wales.
 Further oratorio performances included Mendelssohn's Elijah and St.Paul, and the Requiems of Brahms, Faure and Durufle.
-Future work includes By Footpath and Stile by Finzi with the Tedesca String Quartet and a new song-cycle by Vivienne Olive, both at the Brixworth Music Festival.
+Most recently he sang Finzi’s beautiful song-cycle By Footpath and Stile with the Tedesca String Quartet, and a new song-cycle by Vivienne Olive, both at Brixworth Music Festival.
+He has also sang the role of the Mayor in a big community opera project with Barefoot Opera in Hastings, called Bloom Britannia by Orlando Gough.